An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: magphys : testing and calibration

-For the stellar and dust masses, the scatter between EAGLE and {\sc magphys} is 30 per cent and 10 per cent, respectively.
+The stellar and dust masses have a scatter of 30 per cent and 10 per cent around the best fit, respectively.
 The star-formation rates have a scatter of 15 per cent around the best fit, and the scatter in the ages is 50 per cent.
-Finally, we also use the quartile range of the scatter as a proxy to assess the significance of any trends we observe in \S~\ref{analysis} (i.e.\ we adopt a significance limit that any trend in these derived quantities seen in the SMGs must be greater than the quartile range of the scatter in Fig.~\ref{fig:eagle}).
+The scatter in dust temperature is 9 per cent, and we note that dust temperatures are estimated using very different methods in the simulations and from the observations.
+Finally, we also use the quartile range of the scatter as a proxy to assess the significance of any trends we observe in \S~\ref{analysis} (i.e.\ we adopt a significance limit that any trend in these derived quantities seen in the SMGs must be greater than the quartile range of the scatter in Fig. A2).
 For the quantities in Fig.~A1, these correspond to ratios of the $R$\,$=$\,75th/25th quartile values of $R(T_{\rm d})\simeq $\,1.2, $R({\rm Age_{\rm m}})\simeq $\,4.2, $R(M_{\rm d})\simeq $\,2.7, $R(M_{\ast})\simeq $\,3.7 and $R({\rm SFR})\simeq $\,2.6.
-We will return to these values when discussing our results in \S~\ref{analysis}.